nucleotides/nucleotides-data/doc/input_data.md

 ## Input Data Source

-All input data originates from a single biologial source such as a microbe, fungus or environment.
+All input data originates from a single biological source such as a microbe, fungus or environment.
 The file `input_data/source.yml` lists each biological source of data along with any associated reference files.
 Two example entries
 are: